The Voice of Holland season 8

-The eighth season of the Dutch reality singing competition The Voice of Holland premiered on 20 October 2017 on RTL4.
+The eighth season of the Dutch reality singing competition The Voice of Holland premiered on 20 October 2017 on RTL 4.
 Hosts Martijn Krabbé, Wendy van Dijk, and Jamai Loman all returned, as did Sanne Hans, Waylon, and Ali B as coaches, while season 7 coach Guus Meeuwis was replaced with Anouk, who served as a coach on season 6.

 New this season was that in the Redroom-app the contestant with the highest percentage of turns could release its blind audition song on iTunes.

 Jim van der Zee won the competition from team Anouk and Anouk became the winning mentor for the first time and Jim became the second male to win the show.